Online Data Entry Courses and Schools

 |Courses||Keyboarding and basic computer applications such as word processing and electronic spreadsheets|

 |Schools||Community colleges or other 2-year schools|

-What Topics Will I Study in a Data Entry School?
+What Topics Will I Study Related to Data Entry?

 Typical certificate programs consist of about 5-7 courses, which may account for 30-45 credit hours.
 You can expect to take courses in keyboarding and basic computer applications.
 Other courses may cover the following topics: